-The mission of the Duquesne University Department of Philosophy is to be a dynamic and productive department of teacher–scholars dedicated to undergraduate and graduate teaching, academic research, and professional training for future philosophers.
+The mission of the Duquesne University Department of Philosophy is to be a dynamic and productive department of scholar–teachers dedicated to undergraduate and graduate teaching, academic research, and professional training for future philosophers.
 We provide an academically rigorous, critical, intellectually diverse department committed to teaching and research in Continental philosophy and the history of philosophy.

-The Teacher–Scholar Model
+The Scholar–Teacher Model

-Our understanding of the teacher–scholar model is that its two elements are equally valued, intrinsically connected, and mutually reinforcing.
+Our understanding of the scholar–teacher model is that its two elements are equally valued, intrinsically connected, and mutually reinforcing.
 An essential role of the Philosophy Department is thus to foster high quality academic scholarship by faculty, graduate students, and advanced undergraduate majors, by providing a context in which the resources necessary for such scholarship (in terms of both funding and time) are available.

-The graduate program is central to the mission of the Philosophy Department and to our vision of its future.
+Our graduate programs are central to the mission of the Philosophy Department and to our vision of its future.
 The mission of the Ph.D. program in philosophy is to provide advanced philosophical training to students with demonstrated outstanding scholarly competence so that they may pursue high-quality independent research under the mentorship of faculty, become independent members of the international philosophical community, and successfully find full-time academic employment or satisfying careers beyond the professoriate.
 The mission of the M.A. program in philosophy is to prepare students with strong backgrounds in philosophy and allied fields to successfully obtain admission to more advanced degree programs (especially Ph.D. programs in philosophy and related areas) or to launch careers in other fields.

 Feel free to look at our Graduate Newsletter.